 The Dot Game: A Fun And Effective Team Activity

 Team activities are an essential part of any workplace.
-They foster camaraderie, thinking outside the box, improve communication, cognitive flexibility and promote a healthy competitive spirit.
+They foster camaraderie, think outside the box, improve communication and cognitive flexibility, and promote a healthy competitive spirit.

-Two such activities that have proven to be effective are “Catchphrase” and “The Dot Game”.
+Two such activities that have proven effective are “Catchphrase” and “The Dot Game”.

 This guide will focus on the latter, providing a comprehensive understanding of its background, importance, rules, and variations.